ibm-cloud-docs/vpc/how-to-design-your-vpc.md

 Based on these two considerations, here are the assumptions that are made for this example:

-* For this example, CIDR ranges from the 172.16.0.0/12 block of RFC 1918 addresses are used for all subnets.
+* CIDR ranges from the `172.16.0.0/12` block of RFC 1918 addresses are used for all subnets.
 * The application's presentation layer is a thin layer above a REST API.
 Therefore, horizontal scaling affects the middle tier more than it affects the presentation tier.

 ## Determine each tier's subnet size